 Most of the male love interests are some degree of Mr. Fanservice, but Thane takes the cake: the assassin seeking redemption with a troubled past, deep raspy voice, a taste for leather, and a tendency to show off a good portion of his pecs (mind you, that's to help stave off a terminal disease, but still).
 He was specifically designed by the creators to provide a male counterpart to the asari.

-And, if he survives, it's worth noting that Kaiden's chest has as much pixel definition as most main character's FACES.
+It's worth noting that Kaidan's chest in 3 has as much pixel definition as most main character's FACES.
 It's almost tacky, really.

 James Vega takes up the mantle in the third game.
 He's not a romance option, but the game doesn't mind letting players admire his body, in and out of universe.